starfishpanda/mastermind/README.md

   $ npm -v
 ```

-If either of these don't exist, then you can install Node and npm using Node Version Manager (nvm) which will allow you to set which versions of Node and NPM are used.
+If these don't exist, then you can install Node and npm using Node Version Manager (nvm) which will allow you to set which versions of Node and NPM are used.
 You can check if your machine has nvm using the following command on macOS:

 ```bash
   $ nvm --version